Pexip was recognized as the 2021 Competitive Strategy Leader in the Australia Video Conferencing Services in the Healthcare industry.

 “Through its video conferencing services for the healthcare sector, Pexip addresses challenges facing healthcare providers to make video conferencing available to all patients seeking virtual visits.
-It enables patients to join virtual physician clinics with a single click using an application or a web browser on any device, democratizing healthcare service delivery,” said Principal Consultant of Information Communications and Technologies at Frost & Sullivan, Shailendra Soni.
+It enables patients to join virtual physician clinics with a single click using an application or a web browser on any device, democratizing healthcare service delivery,” said the Principal Consultant of Information Communications and Technologies at Frost & Sullivan, Shailendra Soni.

-“In-person meetings will always be required in certain circumstances, however our experience in healthcare tells us that there’s a strong desire for telehealth, particularly for those in rural communities or those who are immuno-suppressed or particularly at risk,” said Fodstad.
+“In-person meetings will always be required in certain circumstances.
+However, our experience in healthcare tells us that there’s a strong desire for telehealth, particularly for those in rural communities or those who are immuno-suppressed or particularly at risk,” said Fodstad.

-Pexip makes video meetings as simple as voice calls, with healthcare organisations able to launch the virtual telehealth solution from any web browser, thus eliminating the need to invest in costly video conferencing devices.
+Pexip makes video meetings as simple as voice calls, with healthcare organizations able to launch the virtual telehealth solution from any web browser, thus eliminating the need to invest in costly video conferencing devices.
 The one-click meeting capability for web browsers allows healthcare providers to improve the accessibility and delivery of healthcare services to patients, including those residing in hard-to-reach locations far away from physical clinics.
 In addition, the Pexip platform helps patients save on travel time and costs to healthcare facilities.
 As a secure video conferencing platform, Pexip empowers and connects people across borders, businesses, and technologies, currently supporting around 15% of Fortune 500 companies.